AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 To use the HTTP API destination to export data out of Experience Platform, you must meet the following prerequisites:

 * You must have an HTTP endpoint that supports REST API
-* Your HTTP endpoint must support OAuth 2.0 client credentials authentication (for Beta)
+* Your HTTP endpoint must support OAuth 2.0 client credentials authentication.
+This requirement is valid while the HTTP API destination is in the beta phase.
 * The client credential needs to be included in POST requests to your endpoint (share examples)
 * Your HTTP endpoint must support the Experience Platform profile schema.
-No transformation to a 3rd-party payload schema is supported in the HTTP API destination. (point to expected outputs)
+No transformation to a 3rd-party payload schema is supported in the HTTP API destination.
+Refer to the [exported data](#exported-data) section for an example of the Experience Platform output schema.
-* Your HTTP endpoint must support headers
+* Your HTTP endpoint must support headers.

 You can also use [Adobe Experience Platform Destination SDK](/help/destinations/destination-sdk/overview.md) to set up an integration and send Experience Platform profile data to an HTTP endpoint.